Dunrobin Castle

-Dunrobin Castle (mostly 1835–1845 — present) is a stately home in Sutherland, in the Highland area of Scotland, as well as the family seat of the Earl of Sutherland and the Clan Sutherland.
+Dunrobin Castle is a stately home in Sutherland, in the Highland area of Scotland, that serves as the family seat of the Earl of Sutherland, Chief of Clan Sutherland.
 It is located 1 mi north of Golspie and approximately 5 mi south of Brora, overlooking the Dornoch Firth.

 Dunrobin's origins lie in the Middle Ages, but most of the present building and the gardens were added by Sir Charles Barry between 1835 and 1850.
 Some of the original building is visible in the interior courtyard, despite a number of expansions and alterations that made it the largest house in the north of Scotland.
-After being used as a boarding school for seven years, it is now open to the public.
+After being used as a boarding school from 1965 to 1972, Dunrobin has been open to the public since 1973.